Characters: Harry Potter Muggles

-- Big Cousin Bully: Towards Harry.
+- Big Brother Bully: A cousin variant.
+Towards Harry.

 - Blond Guys Are Evil: Dudley is blond in the books, though he had an Adaptation Dye-Job in the movies.

 - Butt Monkey: Hagrid tried to turn him into a pig, but ended up just giving him a pig's tail.
-He ate some of the Weasley twins' joke candy and got an Overly-Long Tongue.
+He ate some of the Weasley twins' joke candy and got an Overly Long Tongue.
 And then there are those dementors.
 Basically, whenever something magical shows up in the muggle world, Dudley is about to get hurt.